 Events on the Waterfront

-In terms of events, Waterfront Auckland works closely with Auckland Council, Auckland Tourism, Events and Economic Development (ATEED), Regional Facilities Auckland, the community, events industry and other key stakeholders to facilitate and assist delivery.
-Guidelines ensure that event offerings are dynamic, inspiring and environmentally sustainable.
+Waterfront Auckland works closely with Auckland Council, Auckland Tourism, Events and Economic Development (ATEED), Regional Facilities Auckland, the community, events industry and other key stakeholders to facilitate and assist delivery of a continuous programme across the Waterfront spaces – a programme which is designed to evolve as the area evolves.
 Waterfront Auckland's role is to ensure that there is a diverse calendar of social, cultural and business events and activation offerings throughout the year, taking place across the key waterfront precincts.